Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Deformed Hermitian Yang-Mills and deformed instantons on

 Imposing $a_2(\sqrt{2c})=k$ in (\ref{local dspin7 phi1-1}) shows that we need $C_3=C_4=0$.
 Solving for $a_2(r)$ we get the deformed $\spin(7)$-instanton given by (\ref{equ: dspin in fact dhym}).
 Similarly, imposing $p(\sqrt{2c})=0$ we get the hyper-holomorphic connection (\ref{equ: dspin7 as hyperholo}) and the deformed $\spin(7)$-instanton given by (\ref{equ: strictly dspin7}). \end{proof}

 \begin{Rem} \ \begin{enumerate} \item Observe that the solution given by (\ref{equ: dspin7 as hyperholo}) corresponds to the hyper-holomorphic connection of Lemma \ref{lemma: holomorphic}.
 This was indeed to be expected as we showed in Proposition \ref{prop: hyperholomorphic implies deformed}. \item Comparing with Theorem \ref{theorem: dhym for om2}, it is easy to see that the solutions given by (\ref{equ: strictly dspin7}) correspond to the $\om_2$-dHYM connections with phase $1$ when $C_4=0$ and to the $\om_3$-dHYM connections with phase $1$ when $C_3=0$.
-More generally, it is not hard to verify that these deformed $\spin(7)$-instantons are in fact also dHYM connections with phase $1$ with respect to the $1$-parameter family of K\"ahler forms given by $\frac{C_3}{\sqrt{C_3^2+C_4^2}}\om_2+\frac{C_3}{\sqrt{C_3^2+C_4^2}}\om_3$; this is again a consequence of Theorem \ref{thm: result of kawai-yamamoto} (1).
+More generally, it is not hard to verify that these deformed $\spin(7)$-instantons are in fact also dHYM connections with phase $1$ with respect to the $1$-parameter family of K\"ahler forms given by $\frac{C_3}{\sqrt{C_3^2+C_4^2}}\om_2+\frac{C_4}{\sqrt{C_3^2+C_4^2}}\om_3$; this is again a consequence of Theorem \ref{thm: result of kawai-yamamoto} (1).
 Furthermore, these deformed $\spin(7)$-instantons all satisfy $*F_A^4=24$, cf. Remark \ref{remark: harveylawson}. \item Setting $\tan(\theta)=\frac{2 C}{C^2-1}$ in (\ref{equ: dhym om1 neat}) one can verify directly that the solutions given by (\ref{equ: dhym om1 neat}) coincide with those given by (\ref{equ: dspin in fact dhym}).
 Thus, the deformed $\spin(7)$-instantons given by (\ref{equ: dspin in fact dhym}) in fact correspond to the $\om_1$-dHYM connections for \textit{all} phase angle $\theta$.
+In particular, we see that asymptotically $a_2(r) \sim (C \pm \sqrt{C^2+1})r^2/2$ i.e. $a_2$ always has quadratic growth but the coefficient depends on the phase angle.
 Unlike the deformed $\spin(7)$-instantons given by (\ref{equ: strictly dspin7}), these examples, as well as the hyper-holomorphic connection, do \textit{not} satisfy $*F_A^4=24$ except when $C=0$. \end{enumerate} \end{Rem}

 \begin{Th} The connection form $A(r)=k \theta_1+a_2\theta_2+a_3\theta_3+a_4\theta_4$ is a deformed $\spin(7)$-instanton on $T^*\C\mathbb{P}^2$ with respect to $\Phi_2$ if and only if either of the following holds: \begin{enumerate} \item $a_3(r)=a_4(r)=0$ and